-Children with autism have many different symptoms, and the severity of symptoms varies.
+Children with autism have many different symptoms, and the severity of symptoms varies from child to child.
 However, the different symptoms always involve two things:

 - Trouble communicating and interacting with people. - Unusual, repetitive behaviours, interests, or activities.

 These symptoms begin at a young age, often when your child is just a baby.
 However, you and your doctor may recognise the symptoms only when you look back.